Sweethyh/Sweethyh.github.io/_posts/2024-5-6-aboutme.md

-I am Tiantian Li, a MS Student at the College of Computer Science and Electronic Engineering, Hunan University, and advised by [Prof. Gaobo Yang](https://dblp.org/pid/57/5520.html).
+I am Tiantian Li, an MS Student at the College of Computer Science and Electronic Engineering, Hunan University, and advised by [Prof. Gaobo Yang](https://dblp.org/pid/57/5520.html).
-I'm currently focus on Intelligent Video/Imgae Coding, blenidng traditonal standards, such as AVC and HEVC, and deep-learning methods.
-I am extremely interested in Human Computer Interaction, especailly Human-AI Interaction or Accessibility.
+I previously focused on Intelligent Video/Imgae Coding, blending traditional standards, such as AVC and HEVC, and deep-learning methods.
+I am extremely interested in Human Computer Interaction, especially Human-AI Interaction or Accessibility.
 I am keen to contribute to the practical implementation of the HCI community and design more accessible and affordable products for the public.

 ## Education
 🏫 Master in Computer Science and Electronic Engineering, Hunan University.
 2022-Present